Casino mogul Adelson pulls out of Raiders-Vegas stadium deal

 In a statement, the Raiders acknowledged Adelson’s involvement in the project over the past year and promised to make good on owner Mark Davis’ vow to move to Las Vegas.

-Adelson’s withdrawal means the Raiders will go forward with a decision pending before NFL owners, who must approve the move.
+Adelson’s withdrawal means the Raiders will go forward with a decision pending from NFL owners who must approve the move.

-The $1.9 billion project would consist of a $500 million commitment from the Raiders, along with $750 million approved by the Nevada Legislature last year with an increase on Las Vegas hotel taxes.
-That leaves $650 million — Adelson’s previous pledge — to complete the funding.
+It also means the team won’t have to ask team owners to waive a rule prohibiting casino operators from having ownership roles in teams.

 Team officials said previously they were enlisting investment bank Goldman Sachs for the project.

-The lease proposal would have the Raiders pay $1 a year in rent and operate the 65,000-seat stadium that would be built at a site yet to be decided, probably just off the Las Vegas Strip.
+The lease proposal would have the Raiders operate the 65,000-seat stadium that would be built at a site yet to be decided, probably just off the Las Vegas Strip.

-In Adelson’s terse statement, the chief executive of Las Vegas Sands Corp. declared that he had been shut out of talks that led to the lease proposal last week between the team and the public board tasked with building and owning the stadium.
+In Adelson’s terse statement, the chief executive of Las Vegas Sands Corp. declared that he had been shut out of talks that led to the lease document presented to the Clark County Stadium Authority.

-“We were not only excluded from the proposed agreement,” Adelson complained, “we weren’t even aware of its existence.”
+“We were not only excluded from the proposed agreement,” Adelson said, “we weren’t even aware of its existence.”

 Sands owns the Venetian and Palazzo resorts and a convention center on the Las Vegas Strip, and several casinos in the Chinese gambling enclave of Macau.
 Adelson is a big backer of Republican Party causes, and his family also owns the local newspaper, the Las Vegas Review-Journal.

-Gov. Brian Sandoval’s office said the lease agreement would have the Raiders shoulder $1.15 billion of the cost of the stadium, and accept operation responsibilities and risk.
+The plan isn’t only to bring an NFL franchise to Nevada, but also to build a stadium for UNLV football “and enhance our state’s core tourism economy,” Hill said.

-“I would like to thank the Adelson family for their role in bringing a publicly-owned stadium to Las Vegas,” said the Republican governor, who called lawmakers into a special session to approve it.
-“It is unfortunate that they were unable to come to terms with the Raiders.”
+Sandoval, a Republican who called lawmakers into a special session to approve tax funding for the project, thanked the Adelson family “for their role in bringing a publicly-owned stadium to Las Vegas.”

+“It is unfortunate that they were unable to come to terms with the Raiders,” the governor said.

 Clark County Commission Chairman Steve Sisolak, who has been intimately involved in the stadium and Raiders plan, characterized Adelson’s departure as “a significant setback … unless Goldman Sachs has someone lined up to step into Adelson’s place.”